TerikaJ/ticket-lifecycle/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machine)
-- Remote Desktop
+- Microsoft Remote Desktop
 - Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)
+- MacOS

 <h2>Ticket Lifecycle Stages</h2>

-- Intake
+- Intake (The creation of a ticket)
-- Assignment and Communication
+- Assignment of the ticket and Customer Communication
-- Working the Issue
+- Working the Issue (Establishing a baseline and documenting the process)
-- Resolution
+- Resolution (Closing the ticket)

 <h2>Lifecycle Stages</h2>